baby nursery

 For instance, your rocker should be close to your nightstand and a window if possible.
 It's relaxing to be able to look outside while you are feeding.
 Also make sure you can see a clock from where you are sitting.

-Your hamper should be close to your changing table and your changing table close to your crib.
+Your nursery hamper should be close to your changing table and your changing table close to your crib.
 The smaller the distance you have to carry baby after a wet accident, the better.

 Try to place your crib near the entrance to the room.
 This reduces the risk of you tripping over things in the night.